 Place them in whatever containers you like and begin devouring!
 Apple butter should be eaten within 7 days of being made.
 Also, feel free to freeze it or try your hand at canning.

-- Apple butter contains enough acidity to can.
+- Apple butter contains enough acidity to water-bath can.
 If you are interested in canning apple butter, place into half pint or pint jars and can just like you would apple sauce.
 10 minutes at sea level is how long you should expect to can it.
 If you want to learn more about canning, I suggest buying the Ball Canning Book (which is basically the canning bible.)

 - Because you are basically baking all the moisture out of the apples, once the apple butter is done cooking, you won’t have a ton of apple butter.
 5lbs of apples makes about 4 pints, maybe even a little less.